-Studies have found close association between happiness, self-esteem, health and resilience and practicing kindness.
+Studies have found a close association between happiness, self-esteem, health and resilience and practising kindness.
 When kids perform acts of kindness, they feel the joy of giving.

 And kindness need not necessarily cost a dime.
 Giving up your seat to a person in need i.e. elderly, pregnant ladies, or sharing your food or umbrella with a classmate etc. are all acts of kindness.